course-dprep/imdb-runtime-ratings/README.md

 1. Clone the repo and open a terminal in the project root (where makefile is).

-2. Run the full pipeline by typing "make" in the terminal"
+2. Run the full pipeline by typing "make" in the terminal.

 3. Results appear in gen/output/ (intermediates in gen/temp/).